inuritdino/RuslimOrg/README.md

-# RuslimOrg repository for the Ruslim.Org project
+# A repository for the Ruslim.Org project

 Ruslim.Org is an online tutorial on epistemological matters: what we know and how we know it.
 We stress, however, a practical implication